Chicago man ID'd as suspect after armed carjacking leads to police chase, fatal shootout on I-65 in Indiana

 CROWN POINT, Ind.
 (WLS) -- An Indiana State trooper has been shot and a suspect is dead after a shootout on Interstate 65 Friday night.

-Caine Van Pelt of Chicago, 23, has been identified as the suspect who was killed, according to the Lake County Coroner's Office.
+The Lake County Coroner's Office has identified 23-year-old Caine Van Pelt, of Chicago, as the suspect who was killed.

-The incident started with an armed robbery and carjacking at a Pilot Truck Stop at exit 201 in Remington, according to the Jasper County Sheriff's Department.
+The incident started with a carjacking at a gas station in Remington in Jasper County, about 90 miles south of Chicago.

-The victim reported that a man wearing a mask pointed a gun at his head while taking possession of a black Mitsubishi, police say.
+The victim told police that a man wearing a mask took his black Mitsubishi at gunpoint.

-The robbery then led to a police chase on I-65, which was partially shut down for the investigation.

-A DeMotte police officer said law enforcement officials located the stolen vehicle traveling north near I-65, but he was unable to complete a traffic stop due to issues with his emergency lights.
+A DeMotte police officer located the stolen car going north on I-65, but lost sight of the vehicle.
+Two state troopers spotted the car on I-65 in Crown Point and attempted to make a traffic stop, when the suspect fled.

 During the pursuit, the suspect's vehicle got a flat tire, forcing the driver to slow down.
 As the vehicle slowed, the driver exited the vehicle and immediately began to fire a weapon at troopers, striking one of them, police said.

-Pelt and troopers continued to exchange gunfire when one of the trooper's rounds struck the suspect, according to police.

-The second trooper first tried to administer aid to Pelt but was unsuccessful, he then focused his efforts on the injured officer, police said.
+The suspect, later identified as Van Pelt, was pronounced dead at the scene.

-The trooper was hit in the leg and transported to a hospital in Crown Point with non-life-threatening injuries.
+The trooper injured in the exchange of gunfire was transported to a hospital in Crown Point with non-life-threatening injuries.

-Pelt was pronounced deceased at the scene by the Lake County Coroner.
+Police are looking for a second man in connection to the carjacking.
+They said that man was seen on surveillance video in a Toyota Corolla, parked near the Mitsubishi at the gas station.

+State police said the vehicle left at the same time as the stolen car.

 Chicago man ID'd as suspect after armed carjacking leads to police chase, fatal shootout on I-65 in Indiana